Institute for Energy Technology

-Institute for Energy Technology (IFE) was established in 1948 as the Institute for Nuclear Energy (IFA).
+Institute for Energy Technology (IFE) is a Norwegian research institute.
+It was established in 1948 as the Institute for Nuclear Energy (IFA).
 The name was changed in 1980.
 Its main office is at Kjeller, Norway, and slightly under half of the institute’s activities are based in Halden.
 In Halden IFE is host to the international OECD Halden Reactor Project, with 18 member states.

 IFE conducts research in the following areas: energy, environmental technology, physics, materials science, petroleum technology, nuclear safety and reliability and man-machine systems (man-technology-organisation).